astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC6_CreateServiceRequest.md

 ## Main success scenario

 1. The client initiates the service request.
-2. The system displays the list of addresses associated with the client and prompts you to choose the address at which you want the services to be delivered.
+2. The system displays the list of addresses associated with the client.
 3. The client selects the desired address.
 4. The system presents the categories of services and asks the client to select one.
 5. The client selects the desired category.